pjpollot/ugly_youtube/README.md

 - From a search query, retrieve videos' data (links and titles).
 - Print the results in HTML or Markdown.

-Details about the use-case can be found in `main.py`.
-Besides, docstrings are also present to explain each component's functionality.
+Docstrings are also present to explain each component's functionality.

 ## Caution